Cohomological representations for real reductive groups: Introduction

-Our immediate reason to study $L$- and $A$-parameters of cohomological representations was to understand a basic question about cohomological representations: how do cohomological representations behave under functoriality for morphism of $L$-groups: $^L\sG_1 \rightarrow {}^L\sG_2$?
+Our immediate reason to study $L$- and $A$-parameters of cohomological representations was to understand a basic question about cohomological representations: How do cohomological representations behave under functoriality for morphism of $L$-groups $^L\sG_1 \rightarrow {}^L\sG_2$?
 This natural question has not been paid much attention to since functoriality usually does not take cohomological representations of $\mathsf{G}_1(\R)$ to cohomological representations of $\mathsf{G}_2(\R)$.
 For example, if we take the natural embedding of $L$-groups:

 one sees that the infinitesimal character of the trivial representation of $\GL_n(\R) \times \GL_m(\R)$ does not go to the infinitesimal character of a cohomological representation of $\GL_{n+m}(\R)$ (for any coefficient system) since the lifted representation --- call it $\iota( 1 \times 1)$ --- of $\GL_{n+m}(\R)$ in fact does not have the infinitesimal character of a finite dimensional representation of $\GL_{n+m}(\R)$, let alone $\iota(1 \times 1)$ being cohomological.
-The infinitesimal character of the trivial representation of $\GL_n(\R) \times \GL_m(\R)$ is which is not the infinitesimal character of a finite dimensional representation of $\GL_{n+m}(\R)$ which is of the form with $\mu_i$ all integers, or all half-integers.
+If $\nu(x)= |x|$ is the character of $\R^\times$, then the infinitesimal character of the trivial representation of $\GL_n(\R) \times \GL_m(\R)$ is the character of $\R^\times$ given by: which is not the infinitesimal character of a finite dimensional representation of $\GL_{n+m}(\R)$ which is of the form with $\mu_i$ all integers, or all half-integers.

-However, there is a nice and useful case where functoriality of $L$-groups: $^L\sG_1 \rightarrow {}^L\sG_2$ takes cohomological $A$-packets on $G_1$ to cohomological $A$-packets on $G_2$ which has guided this work.
+However, the following theorem gives a nice and useful case where morphism of $L$-groups $\phi: ^L\sG_1 \rightarrow {}^L\sG_2$ takes cohomological $A$-parameters of $G_1$ to cohomological $A$-parameters of $G_2$.
+This is an immediate consequence of Theorem \ref{cohomo} combined with Proposition \ref{inf-ch}.

-Here is the main theorem of this work, itself a simple remark once one understands cohomological $A$-parameters.